-- The document is copied into the “MAXQDA_Externals” folder unless you have chosen to have external files saved elsewhere.
+- The file is copied into the set folder for external files.
 The original document remains in its original location.

-What happens to a document in the “Document System” when it is linked to a media (audio/video) file?
+What happens to a media file (audio/video) when it is linked to a text document in the “Document System”?

-- The location of the original file is saved in the Properties menu of the document.
+- The location of the original audio or video file is saved in the properties menu of the document.

 - The original media file is never saved as part of MAXQDA project file, even if it is smaller than the maximum file size.

 - The media file is copied into the folder for external files.
-The original document remains in its original location.
+The original file remains in its original location.

 Which file is actually used – the original or the copy?

 MAXQDA always looks for the original first – it looks for the file based on the path that is saved in the properties menu of the document.
 If the original is not found, the copy of the file in the external files folder is used.
 This file is then loaded.
-In other words, the original file can be moved or deleted without it affecting the proper functioning of MAXQDA.
+And if the file is also not available here, MAXQDA looks in the folder where the currently opened project file is stored.
+Therefore, the original file can be moved or deleted without it affecting the proper functioning of MAXQDA.

 Be careful when using the same file name for different files!

-What happens when you change the external files folder for a project that already has external files saved in the default external files folder?
+What happens when you change the location of the external files folder in the global MAXQDA settings?